Another dead end. Isaac swore, and regretted it.

 Of course, the easiest thing would be to just abandon this whole idea, send Yasmin and her daughter back to their home, and find his own path.
 Their destination was on the way, sure, but he would be faster alone.

 “I’m just saying,” Yasmin went on, “that you could learn something from — ow!”
-She tripped, catching herself on a bit of rock before she could fall too far.
+She tripped, barely managing to catch herself on a bit of rock before she fell.

 “You okay, Mom?”
 Laura asked, helping her get her balance back.